idafchev/idafchev.github.io/_posts/2019-01-23-beating_defender.md

 ![fixed_shellcode.gif](images/beating_defender/fixed_shellcode.gif)

-The only way for Defender to know my file contains Meterpreter payload to emulate the code, run the decryption routines and get access to the actual shellcode which I generated with msfvenom.
+The only way for Defender to know my file contains Meterpreter payload  is to emulate the code, run the decryption routines and get access to the actual shellcode which I generated with msfvenom.
 But this shouldn't have happend, right?
 I have the OpenProcess trick implemented, sandbox detection shouldn't be happening!
+Unless Microsoft changed the behaviour of the emulated OpenProcess.

 To test my theory I broke the payload on purpose and generated a dozen files.
 Non were detected.
 Did the same with properly working ones - all got detected like Meterpreter.